EU Blasts Trump's WHO Funding Cut, Fears It Worsens Pandemic

 In Beijing, Chinese foreign ministry spokesman Zhao Lijian says the country is "seriously concerned” about the U.S. government’s decision to suspend funding.

-“As the most authoritative and professional international institution in the field of global public health security, the WHO plays an irreplaceable role in responding to the global public health crisis,” he told reporters Wednesday.

-The WHO did not respond to repeated requests from The Associated Press for comment, but its Director-General Tedros Adhanom Ghebreyesus and other top WHO officials were expected to attend a news conference on the pandemic later Wednesday.
+The WHO did not respond to repeated requests from The Associated Press for comment.

-Many analysts have praised the initial response to the pandemic by WHO, which is being challenged as national interests collide with the international cooperation that U.N. agencies must rely on.

-But recently, many governments have split with its advice on issues of public health policy, notably on travel restrictions and whether the public should wear masks.
+Some experts say WHO dallied in declaring a pandemic; it did so only on March 11, long after the surging outbreaks on multiple continents met the agency's own definition for a global crisis.

+“They were really behind the curve,” said Mark Woolhouse, professor of infectious disease epidemiology at the University of Edinburgh.

 Follow AP coverage of the pandemic at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak